 The result leaves QPR three points from safety, mired in the Premier League's relegation zone.

 The hosts - who welcomed back Sandro for his first start since November - edged the opening exchanges, their high pressing game creating two chances for Austin that David Ospina saved easily.

 Midway through the first half, Austin went up against Ospina once more, the striker again failing to stretch the Colombia international after Bobby Zamora had eased Gabriel Paulista off the ball.

-That chance seemed to wake up Arsenal - who made two changes from their win over Everton - and within 60 seconds Giroud had their first effort on target, but his low shot was comfortably gathered by Green.
+That chance seemed to wake up Arsenal - which made two changes from its win over Everton - and within 60 seconds Giroud had the team's first effort on target, but his low shot was comfortably gathered by Green.

 Austin's personal crusade to give QPR the lead continued seven minutes before the break, when he brought a loose ball under control before firing narrowly wide from 20 yards.

 With halftime looming, Green was stretched for the first time following a crisp Arsenal move.
 Santi Cazorla exchanged passes with Giroud on the edge of the penalty area before volleying at goal, but Green pushed the ball away to safety.